djordjevic-milan/sample-task/README.md

 ```

 > [!NOTE]
 > Creation of k3s user is purly for demonstration purpose, since our repo is also public and key is already compromised.
-Anyway we can create our on key par with `ssh-keygen` command and provide it in `./user_data` dir.
+Anyway we can create our own key pair with `ssh-keygen` command and provide it in `./user_data` dir.

 Now we can run terraform apply: